 session pooling mode

-and accepting up to 1000 connections each - with a default pool size of 10
+and accepting up to 1000 connections each.
+The default pool size is 10

 that all parameters in the connection strings passed from the client are

-relayed to the PostgreSQL server (please refer to "Section [databases]"
+relayed to the PostgreSQL server.
+For details, see "Section [databases]"

-Additionally, EDB Postgres for Kubernetes automatically creates a secret with the same name of the pooler containing the configuration files used with PgBouncer.
+EDB Postgres for Kubernetes also creates a secret with the same name as the pooler containing the configuration files used with PgBouncer.

 in the API reference.

-What is important to note is that the lifecycles of the
+What's important is that the life cycles of the

 Cluster and the

-Pooler resources are currently independent: the deletion of the
+resources are currently independent.
+Deleting the cluster doesn't imply the

-Any PgBouncer pooler is transparently integrated with EDB Postgres for Kubernetes support for in-transit encryption via TLS connections, both on the client (application) and server (PostgreSQL) side of the pool.
+Any PgBouncer pooler is transparently integrated with EDB Postgres for Kubernetes support for in-transit encryption by way of TLS connections, both on the client (application) and server (PostgreSQL) side of the pool.

-Specifically, PgBouncer automatically reuses the certificates of the PostgreSQL
+Specifically, PgBouncer reuses the certificates of the PostgreSQL server.
+It

-server.
-Moreover, it uses TLS client certificate authentication to connect
+also uses TLS client certificate authentication to connect to the PostgreSQL

-database is only allowed via local connections, through
+database is allowed only by way of local connections, through peer authentication.

-By default, PgBouncer pooler will use the same certificates that are used by the cluster itself, but if the user provides those certificates the pooler will accept secrets with the following format:
+By default, a PgBouncer pooler uses the same certificates that are used by the cluster.
+However, if you provide those certificates, the pooler accepts secrets with the following formats:

 - Basic Auth

-In the Opaque case, it will look for specific keys that needs to be used, those keys are the following:
+In the Opaque case, it looks for the following specific keys that need to be used:

-So we can treat this secret as a TLS secret, and start from there.
+So you can treat this secret as a TLS secret, and start from there.

 auth_query options.
 Specifically, the operator: